St Bartholomew-by-the-Exchange: Demolition

 In 1838, the Royal Exchange, which had also been rebuilt after the Great Fire of London, burnt down.
 In order to improve access to the site of the Exchange, the Corporation of London petitioned Parliament for permission to demolish St. Bartholomew-by-the-Exchange – as well as the neighbouring St Benet Fink, so that Threadneedle Street could be widened.
 This was granted and the church demolished in 1840.
 Edward John Carlos, writing in The Gentleman's Magazine, prophesied: “The apathy with which the removal of St Bartholomew’s church will be remembered and felt when perhaps the loss of this church will be found a trifle in comparison with the wholesale destruction to which, ere long, the churches of the metropolis may chance to be destined”.

+The last service was held on 12 May 1840.
+The removal of the numerous bodies buried in the church and churchyard began the week after, under he supervision of Mr Toplis, of New Bridge Street.
+Upwards of a thousand bodies were removed with great care and decorum, including that of ecclesiastical reformer Myles Coverdale buried in 1569.

 The parish was combined with that of St Margaret Lothbury and proceeds of the sale of the site were used to build St Bartholomew Moor Lane.
 This church, designed by Charles Robert Cockerell, was a replica of St. Bartholomew-by-the-Exchange and included much of its furnishings.
 This, in turn, was demolished in 1902 and the £20,400 realised from the sale of this site were used to build St Bartholomew Stamford Hill.

 Cockerell also designed the Sun Life Assurance building that was erected on the site of the demolished church.
 This, in turn, was demolished and the site is now occupied by the Royal Bank of Scotland.

 Since the demolition of St Bartholomew-by-the-Exchange, 31 City churches have been lost due to demolition or bombing during World War II.